-MPH: Franco Colapinto has exposed how F2 is failing young stars
+MPH: Franco Colapinto exposes how F2 is failing young stars

 F1

-Judge Franco Colapinto — along with Oliver Bearman and Liam Lawson — on their Formula 2 performances alone, and they wouldn't have a chance in F1.
-Mark Hughes says that the way F2 is set up to generate profit means that it's no indicator of driver talent
+Judge Franco Colapinto - or Oliver Bearman and Liam Lawson - on their Formula 2 results, and they wouldn't be in F1.
+Mark Hughes says that F2's profit-focused set-up means that it's no longer an indicator of driver talent

 Within the space of three or four races Franco Colapinto has made the prospect of him not being on the F1 grid next year seem ridiculous.
 He’s taken the opportunity provided him by Williams and absolutely wrung its neck.
 It’s an opportunity which looked unlikely until he began to make it happen with his performance in FP1 at Silverstone where he was impressive in his boldness, the confidence he immediately displayed in the fast corners.
 This from an F2 rookie whose season in that category was looking ok, but nothing special.
 As Logan Sargeant slid progressively backwards, clearly suffering a confidence crisis and making no inroads at all on the deficit to team-mate Alex Albon – and crashing into the bargain – so it was a case of ‘why not’ try the team’s rookie third driver for the last third of the season.
 And the revelation unfolded.